 REQUEST AN APPOINTMENT!

-Diagnosing venous disease relies on a combination of symptoms, physical examination, and diagnostic tests.
-To confirm the presence of venous disease, a physician may use:
+Diagnosing vein disease relies on a combination of symptoms, physical examination, and diagnostic tests.
+To confirm the presence of vein disease, a physician may use:

 In this minimally-invasive procedure, radio frequency energy applies heat to the vein wall through a thin catheter.
 This closes off the vein.